kurotetsuka/papers/notes/tc_outline.md

 	 - failure to define used terms
  - major criticisms
 	 - incorrect assumptions
-		 - human intelligence is the only form of intelligence
+		 - human intelligence is not the only form of intelligence
-		 - intelligence may only be demonstrated through communication
+		 - intelligence is not exlusively demonstrated through communication
 			 - autistic humans, whales
 		 - our world is not the only world
 		 - ability to understand the world the way we understand it is not paramount